MS Anthi Marina

-Anthi Marina was a ferry operated by GA Ferries.
+The MS Anthi Marina was a ferry operated by GA Ferries.
 She was the first of three 'Spirit' class ferries built for Townsend Thoresen, as MS Spirit of Free Enterprise.
 Her two sister ships were MS Pride of Free Enterprise and MS Herald of Free Enterprise.

 As Spirit of Free Enterprise

 Spirit of Free Enterprise operated reliably and successfully on Townsend's routes from her delivery in 1980 until the company was bought by P&O in 1987.
 In the same year, her identical sister ship Herald of Free Enterprise capsized while leaving Zeebrugge.
 The design of the ship was not found to be at fault, and after fitting of cameras to allow monitoring of the bow doors from the bridge she continued in service.

 As Pride of Kent

 In the aftermath of the sinking of Herald of Free Enterprise, P&O moved to change the appearance of the fleet.
 The Townsend red and white hull with light blue funnels was replaced with the P&O darker blue and white, and the old Townsend "Free Enterprise" names were replaced.
 Spirit of Free Enterprise became Pride of Kent in late 1987.